Give an example of an environmental blue print for shared and permanent spaces, including outdoor spaces #721

 9. Give examples on how to choose, plan, and conduct a cooking project in an age-appropriate and organized manner.

-18. Give examples of ways to apply and model ethical behavior and professional integrity with community members and organizations.
+18. Give examples of ways to apply and model ethical behavior and professional integrity with families.

 19. Give examples of strategies in responding to typical child care situations.